-It soon became evident however that the Prime Minister of Britain, Margaret Thatcher and the British Government, having secured the ending of the first strike and a potentially explosive situation were more interested in a political victory over the prisoners, and republicans as a whole, than an honourable resolution of the protest.
+It soon became evident however that the Prime Minister of Britain, Margaret Thatcher and the British Government, having secured the ending of the first strike and a potentially explosive situation, were more interested in a political victory over the prisoners, and republicans as a whole, than an honourable resolution of the protest.

 Unlike the previous strike volunteers would be joining in different stages, thus slowly maximising pressure on the British government.
 This staggered approach would also avoid a repeat situation where a number of volunteers might die at the same time.
 The prisoners thinking being, that two or three hungerstrikers dying at once would have no more effect on the Brits than a single death.

 Another I.R.A prisoner, Francis Hughes, 27, from the village of Bellaghy joined the fast on 15th March.
-He was later followed by I.R.A volunteer Raymond Mc Creesh, 24, from South Armagh and Patsy O’Hara, 24, from Derry City the officer commanding the I. N. L. A prisoners in the Blocks.
-They joined their comrades in refusing food on 22nd march.
+He was later followed by I.R.A volunteer Raymond McCreesh, 24, from South Armagh and Patsy O’Hara, 24, from Derry City the officer commanding the I. N. L. A prisoners in the Blocks.
+They both joined their two comrades in refusing food on 22nd March.

 These four young Irish men in the prime of their lives had grown up knowing nothing but oppression and discrimination in their own country.
 Contrary to British claims of criminality, the four would never have seen the insides of a prison were it not for the political situation prevailing in Ireland at the time.